Kinoma/kinomajs/xs6/xsedit/features/documentation/docs/develop/documentation/element/element.md

 - USB
 - 16 programmable pins

-The JavaScript engine powering Kinoma Element is XS6, the JavaScript virtual machine created by Kinoma and optimized for situations with limited memory and CPU power.
-XS6 implements the ES6 standard (ECMAScript 2015), so the language is the same as that used in web browser and servers.
-The environment in which the JavaScript runs is different--a tiny fraction of the memory, CPU power, and storage--so the JavaScript code developers create is different too.
+The JavaScript engine powering Kinoma Element is XS6, the JavaScript virtual machine created by Kinoma and optmized for situations with limited memory and CPU power.
+XS6 implements ES6 standard (ECMAScript 2015), so the language is the same used in web browser and servers.
+The environment where the JavaScript runs is different - a tiny fraction of the memory, CPU power, and storage - so the JavaScript code developers create is different too.

-As a foundation for IoT projects, prototypes, and products, Kinoma Element has built-in support for these popular network protocols:
+As a foundation for IoT projects, prototypes, and products, Kinoma Element has built in support for many popular network procotols.

 - HTTP client and server
 - HTTPS (TLS versions 3.1, 3.2, and 3.3) client and server